crunker99/NMHSS_Analysis/README.md

 <img src="/images/vet_states.jpeg">

-## Comparison of CA to US
+## Comparison of CA to USA

-By [survey](https://nbviewer.jupyter.org/github/crunker99/U.S.-Mental-Health-Facilities/blob/master/data/NMHSS2018DS0001infoquestionnairespecs.pdf) design, there was a section that asked each facility if they offered services for various demographics that could be considered at-risk groups, such as children with serious emotional disturbances,
+The 2018 [survey](https://nbviewer.jupyter.org/github/crunker99/U.S.-Mental-Health-Facilities/blob/master/data/NMHSS2018DS0001infoquestionnairespecs.pdf) asked each facility if they offered dedicated services for various demographics that could be considered at-risk groups, such as children/adolescents with serious emotional disturbances, persons with a diagnosis of PTSD, veterans,

 In the USA, the highest 'score' for count of services was 17.
 In CA, it was 14.